ZachJBurns/AnotherWallpaperGenerator/README.md

 ## About <a name = "about"></a>

-Another Simple wallpaper generator where you can pull images from your favorite subreddits.
+Another Simple wallpaper generator for MacOS where you can pull images from your favorite subreddits.
 ## Getting Started <a name = "getting_started"></a>

 Clone the repository by typing